 Featuring work by: Jeremy Beaudry, Brian Collier, Chad Curtis, Blane De St. Croix, David Dempewolf, Susan Hagen, Jeanne Jaffe

-Featuring artists Jeremy Beaudry, Brian Collier, Chad Curtis, Blane De St. Croix, David Dempewolf, Susan Hagen and Jeanne Jaffe, this show aims to reveal the ways in which we perceive, interpret and retell our experiences of nature.
-The seven artists use diverse methods: memorials, guidebooks, faux landscapes, fairy tale crime scenes, live video feeds, visual perception tracking, distortion of scale, predictions and invitations.
+Featuring artists Jeremy Beaudry, Brian Collier, Chad Curtis, Blane De St. Croix, David Dempewolf, Susan Hagen and Jeanne Jaffe, this show aimed to reveal the ways in which we perceive, interpret and retell our experiences of nature.
+The seven artists used diverse methods: memorials, guidebooks, faux landscapes, fairy tale crime scenes, live video feeds, visual perception tracking, distortion of scale, predictions and invitations.
 See “About the Participating Artists” on Page 3.

 Stories normalize the strange and explain the confounding.
 Our relationship with and impact on our environment is in a state of constant flux, and as an environmental education center, we are always updating how and what we teach about the natural world.
 As our ways of seeing the world develop, the stories we believe in evolve, change and expand.

 Our relationship to our stories is tenuous, however, since they can sometimes oversimplify the reality of nature’s complexities.
 Historically, we rely on scientific facts until they become obsolete, transforming themselves into fables.
 What was once believed without question now sounds laughable (the flat earth, the medicinal use of leeches, to name a few ).
 Regardless, we will always need stories because they help make sense of the world we inhabit.